Hatvan District

-Hatvan (Hatvani járás) is a district in western part of Heves County.
+Hatvan (Hatvani járás) is a district in western part of Heves County in Hungary.
 Hatvan is also the name of the town where the district seat is found.
 The district is located in the Northern Hungary Statistical Region.

 Geography

 Hatvan District borders with Pásztó District (Nógrád County) to the north, Gyöngyös District to the east, Jászberény District (Jász-Nagykun-Szolnok County) to the south, Aszód District (Pest County) to the west.
 The number of the inhabited places in Hatvan District is 14.

 Municipalities

 The district has 2 towns and 12 villages.